I didn’t question Muskrat Falls cost estimates, former premier tells inquiry

-ST. JOHN’S, N.L. — The premier who sanctioned the controversial Muskrat Falls hydro megaproject in Newfoundland and Labrador says she didn’t think to verify cost estimates for what has become the province’s largest-ever public expenditure.
+ST. JOHN’S, N.L. — The premier who sanctioned the controversial Muskrat Falls hydro megaproject in Newfoundland and Labrador says she had no inkling how excessively over-budget it would become.

+“If they had said, ‘This thing is going to be years late and it is going to cost billions of dollars more than the estimate,’ I can guarantee you, sir, there would be no Muskrat Falls with my name on it,” former premier Kathy Dunderdale told the inquiry into cost overruns Monday.

+“There is no joy in having a failed project to your name.”

-The 824-megawatt hydroelectric dam has essentially doubled in costs to more than $12.7 billion, and an ongoing inquiry has heard from dozens of witnesses, some of whom have suggested the risks had been intentionally downplayed.
+The 824-megawatt hydroelectric dam has essentially doubled in costs to more than $12.7 billion, and the inquiry has heard from dozens of witnesses, some of whom have suggested the risks had been intentionally downplayed.

-Taking the stand for the first time Monday morning, former premier Kathy Dunderdale said she had no reason to question what she was being told by executives of Nalcor Energy, the Crown corporation overseeing the Labrador project.
+Taking the stand for the first time Monday, Dunderdale said she had no reason to question what she was being told by executives of Nalcor Energy, the Crown corporation overseeing the Labrador project.

 She said she did not consider it necessary to ask government staff to separately review and verify Nalcor’s work.